Cookies on the Healthspan site

 When CBD is in the lymphatic system, it has direct access to cells (e.g. lymphocytes) that circulate within the lymph vessels and lymph nodes.
 From here, the CBD is delivered into the bloodstream, which avoids initial breakdown in the liver.

 This is why taking CBD with a fatty meal can increase blood levels by three to five times, as the dietary fats help the CBD enter the lymphatic system directly.
 The overall result of swallowing CBD drops is a delay of 30 to 90 minutes before you may notice an effect, compared with absorbing CBD under your tongue.

 Please note: One drawback of taking higher doses of CBD oil from droppers is that some people develop reflux or nausea.

 As with swallowing CBD oil, you may notice an effect within 30 to 90 minutes after swallowing a CBD capsule.
-The maximum effect usually occurs 2 to 3 hours after swallowing CBD and typically lasts for 3 to 5 hours, and up to 12 hours with higher doses.
+The maximum effect usually occurs two to three hours after swallowing CBD and typically lasts for three to five hours, and up to 12 hours with higher doses.2

 Normal CBD oil is not water-soluble, so molecules will clump together in the digestive tract, creating a small surface area and making them harder for the body to absorb.

 Fortunately, technology now exists to make CBD water-soluble through advanced liquid micellar technology.
 This wraps tiny amounts of CBD oil inside water-soluble spheres, meaning that they can be dispersed as tiny globules (liquid micelles) across a larger surface area, for better absorption.

 This makes the optimised CBD highly absorbable and more bioavailable; 'bioavailability' describes the relative ease with which a substance is absorbed into the blood stream and remains free to produce an active effect.